 We have been to so many wonderful festivals that almost every one is a favorite for its own special reason.
-To sum it up for me, LEAF is the first festival I took my parents.
+To sum it up for me, LEAF is the first festival I took my parents to.
 It can be both wildly fun and sweetly wholesome all at the same time!
 It is in a beautiful location, has a diverse lineup, nice facilities, and a family friendly vibe.
 Here are some things that I think attendees will find helpful:

 Arrival & parking.